What is Greenwich Mean Time (GMT), and why does it matter? Here is a short overview of GMT and some of the history behind it.

 In 1884, at the International Meridian Conference in Washington, D.C., 22 countries voted to adopt the Greenwich meridian as the Prime Meridian of the world.
 Greenwich Mean Time was established as the world’s time standard.
 All time zones in the world refer back to GMT on the Prime Meridian.

 Do People Still Use GMT?
+What is UCT?

+OK, so we answered the question – What Is Greenwich Mean Time? – but is it still in use?
 The daily rotation of the Earth is irregular, and is constantly slowing, presenting some issues with the accuracy of GMT.

 On January 1st, 1972, Greenwich Mean Time was replaced as the international civil time standard by Coordinated Universal Time (UTC), which is a more stable and accurate timekeeping method than GMT.
 UTC is measured using advanced atomic clocks found throughout the world, with leap seconds added to compensate for any of Earth’s irregularities.